dflib/dflib/UPGRADE.md

 method was removed as a result.
 If you are calling this method, you will get a compilation error.
 You will need to remove it, and pass its `opts` argument to each affected `Echarts.chart().series(opts, "a", "b")` call instead.

+* [dflib #321](https://github.com/bootique/bootique-agrest/issues/321): "jjava" Jupyter kernel just changed its backend, and `dflib-jupyter` had to be updated accordingly.
+This makes it incompatible with "jjava" below version `1.0-M3`.
+If you are using "jjava", make sure you upgrade it to the latest one (or at least to `1.0-M3`).
+As a bonus, there are fewer notebook setup steps, as DFLib would now load basic imports and kernel integrations automatically on startup, using the new "jjava" extensions mechanism.

 ## 1.0.0-M22

 * [dflib #296](https://github.com/bootique/bootique-agrest/issues/296): ECharts `Axis` class was split into two